cloud-gov/cg-site/content/docs/ops/service-disruption-guide.md

 The person with Status Page responsibility is responsible for asking “any objections to closing it?” and closing it if none.

 * It's helpful but not required to write something that’s informative about the resolution as a closing message.
+* Ensure that the component status is set appropriately.

 A postmortem is not necessary to close, and it does not have to happen immediately after closing.